VNLifeCareer/Hiring/DataTeam/Data Engineer.md

 ### Data Engineering

-Teko is looking for a highly motivated hands-on Data engineer.
+Teko/VNlife is looking for a highly motivated hands-on Data engineer.
 This position is responsible for designing and implementing cluster computing data systems.
 You'll be collaborating closely with our engineers and must be able to work efficiently across various teams.

 #### Responsibilities
  - Collaborate with multiple teams and build Spark and Storage clusters.